-From the previously discussed issues, we found that DW MR imaging of the abdomen was still a technical challenge.
+From the previously discussed issues, we may find that DW MR imaging of the abdomen is still a technical challenge.
 Problems arise from the stronger motion influences in the abdomen that are caused by breathing and pulsations and by the reduced (SNR) for tissues with short T2, such as muscle and liver.